To submit an article online, and to check the status of your submission, you need to have an account with LSE Law Review

 Please ensure that you consider the following guidelines when preparing your manuscript.
 Failure to do so may delay processing your submission.

-Case notes: Academic analyses of 1,000 – 4,000 words of a case from UK law, international law, or foreign law (where there is substantial comparative analysis to UK domestic law).
+Case notes: Academic analysis of 1,000 – 4,000 words of a case from UK law, EU law, international law, or foreign law (where there is substantial comparative analysis to UK, EU or International law).

 Letters to the editor: Comments of up to 2,000 words that address current legal developments (such as new final judgments and legislation), support or oppose articles previously published in the Review, or bring to the reader’s attention a legal issue that the author considers important.